Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Below you’ll find a wealth of information on identifying and utilizing metrics, setting priorities, using tools within the Facebook Ads platform, and tracking revenue.

 Each of the tips provided can help move you create a better PPC dashboard.

 To gain specific insights into one area listed above, click the link to be taken there, or scroll on to learn more about all these important tactics.

 If you know where you’re going, you certainly more likely to get there, according to the wisdom put forth by several of our experts.

 Melanie Musson of 360QuoteLLC kicks it off with this easy advice: “Keep your objective as the focus.
-Make sure your dashboard reflects how Facebook ads are helping you reach that objective.”
+Make sure your paid ads dashboard reflects how Facebook ads are helping you reach that objective.”

 Christine Telyan of UENI Ltd also likes to “Keep it simple!”
 Says Telyan, “Choose the right events you want to track and limit your analysis to these events’ achievements, as well as primary metrics like Reach, Impressions and Clicks.”

-Vaibhav Diwanji of E-INTELLIGENCE also uses this approach. “[Before creating [a dashboard], make sure you have a set of objectives to reach out to your goal.
+Vaibhav Diwanji of E-INTELLIGENCE also uses this approach.
+“Before creating a marketing dashboard, make sure you have a set of objectives to reach out to your goal.
 First of all, you should understand current topline marketing activity or the latest trend, plan campaign execution by seeing metrics in the funnel brackets and identify the most expensive and effective ad sets.”